-- Developing an effective attendance monitoring system to support a student retention strategy
+- Developing an effective attendance monitoring system to support a student engagement and retention strategy

 - Smart campus schemes as part of an ID Assurance programme

-- New techniques for card issuance processes and procedures
+- New techniques for enrolment, card issuance processes and procedures

-- The potential impact of NFC mobiles on smart campus card schemes
+- The potential impact of smartphones on smart campus card schemes

 - The use of biometrics in HEI/FEIs: products, software, standards and choices